khashafa/ai-vs-human-movie-reviews/README.md

 ## Background & Motivation

-I came into SI 544 from a film / storytelling background.
+I come from a film production and media design background.
 What I like about movie reviews is that they’re messy in a very human way: people hedge, exaggerate, contradict themselves, and sometimes write like they’re arguing with their past self.